Senator

 Chief of Staff: Gloryvee Christian-Krieger Email: gchristiankrieger@legvi.org Phone: 340-712-2326

-ST. CROIX – Members of the 35th Legislature of the Virgin Islands’ Committee on Education and Workforce Development, led by Senator Marise C. James met at the Frits E. Lawaetz Legislative Conference Room.
-Lawmakers received a status update from the Virgin Islands Department of Education and the Virgin Islands Board of Education.
-Additionally, the Committee… Read More »
+ST. CROIX – The 35th Legislature of the Virgin Islands’ Committee on Education and Workforce Development, led by Senator Marise C. James met in the Frits E. Lawaetz Legislative Conference Room.
+The Committee received an update from the Virgin Islands Department of Education on data and information received from all public-school principals during the Year… Read More »

 See More Related Articles